Janet & Mark Gottesman

 Gloucester Stage: The New Electric Ballroom, 4000 Miles, North Shore Fish, Trad, Breath of Life, Doubt, Happy Days, My Old Lady, Collected Stories; Broadway: Present Laughter (Roundabout Theatre); International: The Cripple of Inishmaan, Big Maggie (Druid Theatre, Ireland), Return of the Winemaker (Cork Arts Theatre, Ireland); Regional: Ripcord, I Was Most Alive With You, The Seagull, Rapture Blister Burn, Good People, The Luck of the Irish, Prelude to a Kiss, Brendan, Present Laughter, The Rose Tattoo, Dead End (Huntington Theatre); Rapture Blister Burn (Geffen Playhouse); Our Town, She Loves Me (Williamstown Theatre Festival); Uncanny Valley (Stoneham Theatre); The Year of Magical Thinking, The Glass Menagerie (Lyric Stage); Trad (Tir Na Theatre); The Clean House, Frozen, Sweeney Todd, Kindertransport (New Repertory Theatre); Other Desert Cities, The Savannah Disputation, The Women, Company, A Man Of No Importance (Speakeasy Stage); Bailengangaire (Súgán Theatre); Humble Boy, Hamlet, The Winter’s Tale (Publick Theatre); Auntie and Me (Merrimack Repertory); Precious Little, Buried Child, The Unexpected Man (Nora Theatre).
 TV and Film: Spotlight, Olive Kitteridge, Irrational Man.
 Elliot Norton Awards Present Laughter, Brendan, Bailegangaire

-TBA (Thomas Callaghan)
+J. Tucker Smith* (Thomas Callaghan)

 Jim Frangione (Playwright)